 These are all inter-related in some way for this photo …

-The out-of-focus leaves and branches in the background have an intrusive harsh shape to the edges.
+While the DoF / depth-of-field is wafer-thin, the out-of-focus leaves and branches in the background have an intrusive harsh shape to the edges.
 The out-of-focus benches in the background also have that strange double effect to their shape.
 This is because this lens exhibits harsh bokeh.
 Not smooth.
-Not “buttery”.
+Definitely not “buttery”.

-The photo was taken at f1.4 which is the widest possible aperture on this specific lens.
-Therefore the depth-of-field is shallow, yet the bokeh remains harsh.
+I want to reiterate this again – even though the depth-of-field is shallow, the bokeh remains harsh.
 This is simply due to the actual optical design of this lens.
-And you may well ask what lens this was – the Nikon 50mm f1.4 AF-D, but the Canon 50mm f1.4 looks very similar.
+In this case I used the Nikon AF-D 50mm f1.4 lens, but the Nikon 50mm f/1.8 and Canon 50mm f/1.8 look very similar.
 Ideally we’d want a lens that offers shallow depth of field to also exhibit great bokeh – a smooth rendition of the background.
-But we’ll come back to this topic some time soon in the future with another more thorough article.
+This comparison between various Canon 50mm lenses show how the bokeh differs, with the more expensive glass performing better.

 Since I desired a very shallow depth of field in such bright light, the wide aperture forced a high shutter speed.
 The shutter speed being higher than maximum flash sync speed, would mean I’d have two options:

 – use high-speed sync on my flash.
 This would mean reduced output on my flash.
 And the easiest would be to use wireless radio controllers like the Radio Poppers.

 Camera settings: 1/4000 @ f1.4 @ 200 ISO